w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

-Content that is only used on hardware with a fixed display orientation OR that has no sensor to detect or change the orientation is covered under the essential exception and not required to provide support for orientation changes.</div>
+Content that is only used on hardware with a fixed display orientation _or_ that has no sensor to detect or change the orientation is covered under the essential exception and not need to provide support for orientation changes.</div>

 <div class="note">